Building a Climate Resilient Long Beach

 Resilience Information and Resources

-Long Beach can expect four main impacts from climate change: heat, air quality, drought and access to water, and sea level rise.
+Long Beach can expect four main impacts from climate change: heat, poor air quality, drought, and sea level rise.

 For more information, you can follow these links to the Aquarium’s in-depth assessment, along with companion resources developed from the report and climate resilience programs: